Long gone are the days of bottled car paint for ladies to match their nails to the duco… (and long gone are the days of Benzophenone -1)

 It is difficult to be 100% chemical free and 100% organic when developing nail polish, in fact, no matter how hard we try, it doesn’t exist!
 We do believe in being as healthy and safe as possible, and cutting out any unnecessary harmful toxins where possible.

-Our polishes are free from Formaldehyde, DBP, Toluene, Tosylamide/Formaldehyde Resin, Synthetic Camphor, Xylene and Benzophenone -1.
+Our nail polish is free from Formaldehyde, DBP, Toluene, Tosylamide/Formaldehyde Resin, Synthetic Camphor, Xylene and Benzophenone -1.
 This may look like a long list of indistinguishable chemicals, but there are many reasons why forgoing these ingredients in our polishes is of huge benefit.

 If it’s a brief overview you’re wanting, here it is: all the previously mentioned chemicals are poisonous.
 Some are carcinogenic and linked to causing cancer, others have been attributed to causing birth defects, and others can cause various other symptoms including dizziness and respiratory problems.
 While using nail polishes containing these chemicals in small doses and in well ventilated areas may not pose a major health risk, it can be a big concern for those working in nail salons, or those that expose themselves to it continuously over the years.
 We believe, the safest option is to cut them out completely.
 The absence of these harmful chemicals doesn’t impact on the quality of the polish, reinforcing the reasons why they’re unnecessary.